nrfconnect/sdk-nrfxlib/crypto/doc/nrf_oberon.rst

 mbed TLS integration
 ====================
-The nrf_oberon library v3.0.5 and later contains a companion library that provides mbed TLS integration for select features.
-This must be used with :ref:`nrf_security_readme`
+Starting from version 3.0.5, the nrf_oberon library contains a companion library that provides mbed TLS integration for select features.
+This must be used with the :ref:`nrf_security_readme`.

 Supported features
 ------------------
-The supported features for the nrf_oberon mbed TLS companion library are:
+The supported features for the mbed TLS companion library are:

 * AES (all ciphers, all key sizes)
 * AES CCM
 * CMAC